Prada Foundation Milan – Rem Koolhaas

 The Prada Foundation entrance alley, photo © Inexhibit, 2015

-Prada Foundation Milan part 1 – Rem Koolhaas’ architecture
+Prada Foundation Milan part 1 – Rem Koolhaas

-The Prada Foundation is committed since 1993 to promoting contemporary culture by organizing exhibitions and events covering visual arts, cinema, dance, architecture, and philosophy.
+The Prada Foundation has been committed since 1993 to promoting contemporary culture by organizing exhibitions and events covering visual arts, cinema, dance, architecture, and philosophy.

 The Prada Foundation’s activities, hosted in various venues including the Prada Foundation in Venice, have featured the visions of artists, designers, and intellectuals such as David Smith, Anish Kapoor, Louise Bourgeois, Dan Flavin, Laurie Anderson, Mariko Mori, Marc Quinn, John Wesley, Enrico Castellani, Steve McQueen, John Baldessari, Rem Koolhaas, Herzog & de Meuron, Rotor, Virgilio Sieni, and Massimo Cacciari, among many others.
-The Fondazione has also a permanent collection constituted of artworks mostly dating to the 20th and 21st centuries.
+The Fondazione also has a permanent collection comprising mostly 20th-century and 21st-century artworks.

 Fondazione Prada Milan Rem Koolhaas Inexhibit 03